Abram Petrovich Gannibal: Early life

-Abduction

 Richard Pankhurst, the former professor at the Institute of Ethiopian Studies at the University of Addis Ababa in Ethiopia, believed the young Abram, Ibrahim or Abraham, as he named him, was born around 1698.
-He was the son of a minor "prince" or chief whose capital was Mareb River (now part of present-day Sudan).
-His father was relatively affluent, owning many slaves both inherited and taken in battle.
+He was the son of a minor "prince" or chief.
+His father was relatively affluent, owning many livestock both inherited and taken in battle.
 He had several wives and 19 children.
-However, after his father died in battle trying to defend his territory from the Ottoman Turks trying to enslave the population, Abram was captured and taken to Constantinople by ship.
+However, after his father died in battle trying to defend his territory from the Ottoman Turks trying to conquer the Red Sea, Abram was captured and taken to Constantinople by ship.
 His sister, Lagan, is said to have drowned in the sea in a desperate attempt to save her brother.

-A historical biography by Gannibal's son-in-law, Rotkirkh, was largely responsible for the myth, propagated by some historians, that Gannibal was born in Sudan.
-Recent research has established that the general was born in Central Africa, in an area bordering Lake Chad in present-day Cameroon.

 Abram stayed in the Ottoman Empire for about a year in the service of Sultan Ahmed III's household.
 At the time, the Russian ambassador Sava Vladislavich-Raguzinsky, representing Peter the Great, was looking for "a few clever little African slaves" for the Tsar's palace in Moscow; a Kammermohr was a common feature of European courts of the time, as an exotic symbol of the court's prestige.
 On orders of Vladislavich's superiors (one of whom was Pyotr Andreyevich Tolstoy, great-grandfather of the celebrated writer Leo Tolstoy), Abram was selected for this purpose and soon ransomed from the Sultan's viziers with a bribe.
 In 1704, the ambassador immediately dispatched him by land to Moscow in order to be presented to Tsar Peter the Great.

 The Tsar is noted to have taken a liking to the boy's intelligence and potential for military service, and brought the child into his household.

 Abram was baptized in 1705, in St. Paraskeva Church in Vilnius, with Peter as his godfather.
 The date of Gannibal’s baptism held personal significance; he used that date as his birthday because he did not know his actual date of birth.

 Abram valued his relationship with his godfather, as well as that of Peter's daughter (Elizabeth), and was loyal to them as if they were family.

 Starting at a young age, the boy Abram would travel alongside the emperor during his military campaigns, and at these military journeys he served as his godfather’s valet.